-1952 Harold Rome's musical Wish You Were Here, set in the world of mountain summer resorts, opens a 598-performance run at the Imperial Theatre, starring Jack Cassidy, Larry Blyden, and Sheila Bond, who wins a Tony Award as Best Featured Actress in a Musical.
+1952 Harold Rome's musical Wish You Were Here, set in the world of mountain summer resorts, opens a 598-performance run at the Imperial Theatre.
+Jack Cassidy, Larry Blyden, and Sheila Bond star, and Bond wins a Tony Award as Best Featured Actress in a Musical.
 The show is memorable for featuring a swimming pool on stage.

 1973 The Theater Development Fund TKTS booth opens for (discount) business at Broadway and 47th street.
 The booth proves a landmark of the New York theatre world by providing same-day tickets to audiences to many performances, both on Broadway and off, at discounted prices.

 1979 After delaying the start of previews twice, and the opening night once, Got Tu Go Disco finally opens on Broadway at the Minskoff Theatre.
 The musical about a disco-hating saleswoman who becomes the queen of her local dance club—at the time, the most expensive musical ever mounted on Broadway—closes a week later, after eight performances.

 1980 Gus Weil's play, To Bury a Cousin, originally saw the stage in 1967.
 The play now receives an Off-Broadway revival at the Cherry Lane Theatre, where it is directed by Phillip Oesterman and features Harry Goz and Diane Tarleton.

 1990 Robert Louis Stevenson is rocking and rolling Off-Broadway as his Jekyll and Hyde is turned into a rock musical, courtesy of composer Michael Skloff, with book and lyrics by the team of David Crane and Marta Kauffman.
 Seven years later, Frank Wildhorn tries his hand at the dual-personality drama on Broadway.